DrRoad/tanzanian-water-pumps/README.md

 * Deep Neural Network

+# Data Type and Characteristics
+The data is provided by Taarifa, which is an open source web API platform aimed at closing citizen feedback loops, and the Tanzanian Ministry of Water.
+The datasets include:

+* Training Set - consisting of 59,400 observations and 40 numeric and categorical variables
+* Training Labels - comprising of 59,400 observations and two variables
+* Test Set - containing 14,850 observations and 40 numeric and categorical variables

 ## Source Code
 The complete source for this project is available below.
 The source data for the project is not included.
 However, the data ingest R Notebook will download the dataset from AWS S3.